jamesgabbard/jamesgabbard/README.md

-Computational scientist and PhD student at MIT.
+Computational Scientist at Apple | Former PhD student at MIT

-:round_pushpin: Boston, MA
+:round_pushpin: San Fransisco, CA

-I write CFD solvers, usually in C++, Julia, or Python.
-My focus is on high performance computing and on simulating fluid flows with moving solid boundaries.
+I develop numerical methods for partial differential equations, usually in C++, Julia, or Python.
+So far my work has focused on high performance computing and on simulating fluid flows with moving solid boundaries.